 Oklahoma death row inmate granted clemency on the morning of his scheduled execution

-A death row inmate in Oklahoma was preparing for his scheduled execution Thursday when Gov. Kevin Sitt spared his life and announced his decision to commute Wood's sentence from death to life in prison without the possibility of parole.
+A death row inmate in Oklahoma was preparing for his scheduled execution Thursday when Gov. Kevin Sitt spared his life.
+The governor announced his decision to commute Tremane Wood's sentence from death to life in prison without the possibility of parole.

 Clemency came after a vote last week by the Oklahoma Pardon and Parole Board recommended it.